 The collaborative learning boot camps and ideation sessions are some of the most popular aspects of the program.
 They balance the theoretical with the practical, and guide participants through interactive exercises designed to encourage breakthrough thinking.

 “Today, we worked with the first two phases of the innovation process,” Sävenstedt explained, “First to generate ideas and then choose the best among those ideas.
 To know if an idea is viable or not, we must test the idea.
 We must make our mistakes as quickly and cheaply as possible – that is the key to success with innovation.”

 Participant Margareta Carlsson, who leads the railway company Solberga Station alongside Michael Carlsson, confessed, “This is really fun!” as she developed her ideas using Provocation Cards, an exercise that challenged her to think outside the box.

-A series of bootcamps like these, combined with in-company, personalized coaching, will generate new lines of business, establish best practices in innovation, and prepare companies for accelerated rate of change on the road ahead.
+A series of boot camps like these, combined with in-company, personalized coaching, will generate new lines of business, establish best practices in innovation, and prepare companies for an accelerated rate of change on the road ahead.

 We look forward to working closely with these promising businesses and seeing how they grow.

 With an investment of more than 12 million crowns and encompassing 37 companies, the expanded Growkomp project is setting precedents that can be replicated in regions all over the planet.